 The Joint Between the Wall and Floor Slab Is Leaking

 When it comes to holding back water, any kind of joint spells trouble.
 Because the wall and floor can move at independent rates, cracks may occur where the two join.

-If the crack is more than 1/4", the mere sealant will not do the trick.
-Consult a foundation repair company.
+If the crack is more than 1/4-inch, sealant only likely will not solve the issue.
+In this case, consult a foundation repair company.

-Install a window well liner and window well cover.
+When water is leaking around a basement window, install a window well liner and window well cover.
 Dig out a window well and place a liner inside this hole to prevent dirt and moisture from infiltrating the hole.
-A nice bonus is a window well cover to seal up the entire space.
+A nice bonus to this project is a window well cover to seal up the entire space.